 This segment focuses on the application of your knowledge to solve engineering challenges.
 It showcases your problem-solving skills, project experience, and how you apply engineering methods to real-world situations.
 This is where practical competence takes the spotlight.

-- Problem Identification and Solution: The capacity to accurately identify engineering problems and apply methodical approaches to solve them.
-Indicators involve the use of analytical skills, creativity, and critical thinking in developing effective and efficient solutions.
+• Problem Identification and Solution: The ability to identify engineering problems and solve them methodically.
+This includes using analytical skills, creativity, and critical thinking to find effective, efficient solutions

-- Project Management and Implementation: Highlights the ability to plan, execute, and deliver engineering projects within defined constraints such as time, budget, and quality.
-Indicators cover project planning methodologies, teamwork and leadership skills, and the successful integration of safety standards.
+• Project Management and Implementation: This showcases the capacity to manage engineering projects within limits of time, budget, and quality.
+It also evaluates project planning methods, teamwork, leadership skills, and the incorporation of safety standards.

 Professional and Personal Attributes:

-- Effective Communication and Teamwork: The ability to communicate effectively with diverse stakeholders and work collaboratively within teams.
-Indicators comprise clear written and verbal communication skills, proficiency in English, and the fostering of inclusive and productive team environments.
+• Effective Communication and Teamwork: The ability to communicate effectively with diverse stakeholders and work collaboratively within teams.
+Indicators include: clear communication skills, both written and verbal; English proficiency; and the ability to foster inclusive, productive teams.

 The Role of the Engineers Australia CDR Report Booklet